Bogotá: Gonzalo Jiménez de Quesada expedition and Spanish conquest

 This founding, however, was irregular as no town council was formed nor were town officials appointed, as well as lacking some other juridical requirements for an official founding.
 As a consequence, the official founding only occurred about eight months later, on 27 April 1539, in a site close to one of the recreational lands of the zipa, called Theusa or Theusaquillo.
 This official founding involved an official ceremony appointing a council and officials, and the demarcation of streets and lands, and in it fellow conquistadores Sebastián de Belalcázar and Nikolaus Federmann were present.
-While this was the official date of founding, traditionally it is the 6 August 1538 that is considered the date of the actual foundation.
+While this was the official date of founding, traditionally it is 6 August 1538 that is considered the date of the actual foundation.

 The village obtained the title of City by way of a decree from Charles V on 27 July 1540, which changed the name of the city from Our Lady of Hope to Santa Fe (Holy Faith), after the name of a town nearby Granada where Jiménez de Quesada grew up.
 Jiménez de Quesada and conquerors De Belalcázar and Federmann left for Spain in April 1539, founding Guataquí together on 6 April 1539.
 The rule over the newly created New Kingdom of Granada was left to Jiménez de Quesada's brother, Hernán Pérez de Quesada.
 The first mayors of the city were captains Pedro de Arévalo and Jerónimo de Inzar.
 The city obtained the Title of Muy Noble y Muy Leal (Very Noble and Loyal) on 17 August 1575 by a decree from Phillip II.
 Bogotá, then called Santa Fe, later became the capital of the later Viceroyalty of New Granada.